Zuehlke/zuehlke.github.io/README.md

     fact that a push executed with `secrets.GITHUB_TOKEN` does not trigger any subsequent actions (e.g. building the) web application, nor does it count as "repository activity", which is required to avoid scheduled workflows getting automatically deactivated.

-### Data Update Automation (Custom Action)
-- A custom GitHub action which retrieves data from the GitHub API and outputs the result into specified files.
-- Located in `.github/actions/data-update`.
-- Implemented as dockerized python script (Python doesn't run natively on GitHub Actions).
-- Inputs: see _Workflow_ documentation above.
-- Entry point: `main.py`.
-- Fetches all public repositories and non-concealed members of the `Zuehlke` GitHub organization.

-The script can be configured in code by editing `src/consts.py`.
-The following parameters are available:
-- `ENV_GITHUB_PAT`: Name of the environment variable which provides the GitHub PAT
-- `ENV_DATA_DIR`: Name of the environment variable which provides the full path to the data output directory
-- `ENV_EXTERNAL_CONTRIBUTIONS_FILE`: Name of the environment variable which provides the full path to the csv file with external contributions (name and repo) which should be shown as part of Zuehlkes contributions but are not owned by the Zuehlke org
-- `API_REQUEST_DELAY_SEC`: Number of seconds to wait before every API request, to avoid flooding the API
-- `RATE_LIMIT_BUFFER_SEC`: Number of seconds to wait after a rate limit is supposed to be lifted, to avoid overlap
-- `RATE_LIMIT_MAX_AGE_SEC`: Maximum number of seconds since the rate limit update before the current rate limit status information is considered stale and has to be updated.
-- `MAX_RETRIES`: The maximum number of retries when a request fails (also applies for failed requests due to rate limitation).
-After that, the execution fails. **Warning**: This value should be set to `0` when deploying to platforms with usage-based pricing (e.g. GitHub Actions), since waiting for a rate limit to be lifted will result in additional compute time, which can be expensive.
-- `CONTRIBUTIONS_FILENAME`: Name of the contributions output file in the data output directory (file will be created or overwritten).
-- `PEOPLE_FILENAME`: Name of the people output file in the data output directory (file will be created or overwritten).

 ### Resources
 - **Email account:**